Aekp/MiniProject/README.md

 ## Overview

 This project is a sentiment analysis and light control system that uses speech recognition to analyze the sentiment of spoken words and adjust the color and brightness of lights accordingly.
-It leverages advanced speech recognition technology and natural language processing techniques to provide real-time feedback through lighting effects.
+It leverages advanced speech recognition technology and natural language processing techniques to provide somewhat real-time feedback through lighting effects.

 ## Features